Rock 'n' Roll History for

 October 26

 Elton John's "Your Song" is released.
-It would be Elton's first international Top 10 single, reaching that chart in Great Britain, Netherlands, Canada and The United States.
+It would be his first international Top 10 single, reaching that height in Great Britain, Netherlands, Canada and the United States.

 October 26